shoober420/windows11-scripts/README.md

 SecuritySettings.bat

-DisableTPM&SecureBoot.bat (MUST BE LAUNCHED BEFORE WINDOWS 11 INSTALLATION TO DISABLE TPM AND SECUREBOOT) (TPM MUST BE ON IN BIOS FOR NEW WINDOWS UPDATE CANARY BUILDS TO INSTALL) (TPM AND SECUREBOOT MUST BE DISABLED TO DO A WINRE "RESET THIS PC" WITHOUT A RECOVERY KEY BEING NEEDED) (DISABLE TPM AND SECUREBOOT IN BIOS BEFORE MODIFIED RUFUS FRESH WINDOWS INSTALL) (TPM AND SECUREBOOT ARE USED WITH WINDOWS PIN LOGIN, DONT TPM.MSC > CLEAR TPM, BORKS LOGIN)
+DisableTPM+SecureBoot.bat (MUST BE LAUNCHED BEFORE WINDOWS 11 INSTALLATION TO DISABLE TPM AND SECUREBOOT) (TPM MUST BE ON IN BIOS FOR NEW WINDOWS UPDATE CANARY BUILDS TO INSTALL) (TPM AND SECUREBOOT MUST BE DISABLED TO DO A WINRE "RESET THIS PC" WITHOUT A RECOVERY KEY BEING NEEDED) (DISABLE TPM AND SECUREBOOT IN BIOS BEFORE MODIFIED RUFUS FRESH WINDOWS INSTALL) (TPM AND SECUREBOOT ARE USED WITH WINDOWS PIN LOGIN, DONT TPM.MSC > CLEAR TPM, BORKS LOGIN)

 ShowFileExtensions.bat